RedHatQE/carbon/docs/users/output.rst

     *   - logs
         - A directory where all log files are stored from the run.
 Logs here consist of carbon runtime logs, ansible logs, etc.
         - Directory

+    *   - ansible_orchestrator
+        - The directory under logs directory where ansible logs related to orchestrate actionsare stored
+        - Directory

+    *   - ansible_executor
+        - The directory under logs directory where ansible logs related to execute tasks are stored
+        - Directory

     *   - results.yml